When the power goes out, your phone becomes a lifeline to the outside world – until it dies.

 Most of us have fancy mini-handheld computers or tablets that can keep the kids occupied and keep us in the know during a storm.
 But if your power runs out and you don’t have a generator, and you don’t want to run out to your car to charge your battery all the time, here are a few tips to help.

 Make sure all your apps are shut down.
 Even if they are running in the background, they are still contributing to battery drainage.

-On an iPhone or iPad, you can do this by holding down the center button.
+On an iPhone or iPad, you can do this by swiping up from the bottom of your phone and swiping up on the application you want to close.
+On older iPhones, you can hold down the center button.
 It will show you all the open apps.
 Swipe up to close an app.

 On an Android phone, you can pull up a list and “X” out of the apps.
 But if you can, try not to open them in the first place.
 For instance, Facebook is a big contributor to battery drainage.
 Instead of using the app, use your browser to look at Facebook.
 The browser doesn’t use nearly as much battery.
 To check that, check the battery section under your settings.
 You’ll be able to find a list of apps using up the battery there.

 2. Turn your phone off and on again.